0scarlau/mosaic/README.md

  NOTE: The flask application is restricted to use all target images and tile images from the package itself and no option of using images outside the project directory.

-You can also run the Flask application use docker containers
+You can also run the Flask application using docker containers

 ```
 docker build -t mosaic_app .